What Are Fibroids?

 Fibroid Symptoms

-Now that we have the answer to the question “what are fibroids,” let’s discuss their symptoms in more detail.
+Now that we have the answer to the question “What are fibroids?” let’s discuss fibroid symptoms in more detail.

 Fibroid symptom type and severity differ from person to person and may include: